-The estimated cost overruns of the Allowance Items is \$146.7million, of which \$86.6 million has been funded through Phase 9 of the contingency drawdown schedule, \$45.6 million, has been obligated in Phases 10-12 plus \$14.7 million that was obligated in October 2012 to Phase 10.
+The estimated cost overruns of the Allowance Items is \$146.7million, of which \$86.6 million has been funded through Phase 9 of the contingency drawdown schedule, plus \$60.1 million that has been obligated in Phases 10-12.
 In July 2012, MWAA transferred \$71.8 million in savings from the Finance Charges to Contingency.
 FTA requested MWAA to review the balance of Commodity Escalation funds to determine if any surplus could be used for Contingency, if needed.
 In October 2012, MWAA identified \$19.0 million from under-run Commodity Escalation that could be made available for Contingency.
 The combined \$90.80 million addresses the current contingency shortfall.
 In addition, FTA and MWAA agreed that all future change orders will be discussed and agreed upon before payment is made using FFGA funds.

 The Project continues working according to an agreed "Mitigation Schedule", authorized by MWAA's November 1, 2011 Directive Letter.
-The mitigation schedule with a data date of November 25, 2012 reflected a -5 calendar variance to the contract schedule reflecting an SSCD of September 3, 2013.
-Associated cost negotiations and settlement language associated with RFCs 160 and 161 (remote monitoring) were completed on June 15, 2012 and finally approved on December 6, 2012.
+The mitigation schedule with a data date of December 25, 2012 reflected a -8 calendar variance to the contract schedule reflecting an SSCD of September 6, 2013.

 DTP has incorporated the West Falls Church Yard construction into the mitigation schedule with a completion date of December 20, 2013.
-DTP's November 25, 2012 schedule update reflects a -10 calendar day variance to the targeted completion date of December 20, 2013.
+DTP's December 25, 2012 schedule update remained at -10 calendar day variance to the targeted completion date of December 20, 2013.
 It remains the PMOC's opinion that the Project will be in revenue service within the FFGA specified date of December 1, 2014.

 Kawasaki's Mitigation Schedule based on the impacts of the March 2011 tsunami/earthquake forecasts a conditional acceptance date of the 64th DCMP rail cars on June 12, 2015.
 Final Design Reviews (FDR) continue to lag, but in order to mitigate the delay in FDR completion, Kawasaki and WMATA have undertaken design validation reviews and Kawasaki is manufacturing the prototype cars at risk in Japan.
-All the final design review meetings have been held and the completion of the submittal of the final design documentation is now reported by Kawasaki to be by February 28, 2013.
+All the final design review meetings have been held and the completion of the submittal of the final design documentation is reported by Kawasaki to be by February 28, 2013.
 That date appears to be realistic based on the current status of the documents.